 This was unlike the great Singer factory in Scotland where production of sewing machines ceased for the duration.
 Bren guns were made and ammunition in massive quantities, some 20 million bullets per week rolled off the production lines.

-Jones name disappeared from sewing machines in the late 1980ís Jones
+Jones name eventually disappeared from sewing machines in the late 1980ís,

-still survives and is now part of the Japanese - Brother industries.
+still survives as part of the Japanese - Brother industries.